-- " Component #2 Railyard Reconfiguration/Relocation- Under this option, the railyard is removed and repurposed for improved urban design and land use more compatible with high-density neighborhood. - " Component #3 Urban Design and Land Use Considerations- Provides opportunity for new pedestrian, bike, and vehicular connections east/west between the Mission Bay neighborhood and to the west as well as new connections across the existing railyard.
+- " Component #2 Railyard Reconfiguration/Relocation - This option assumes that the railyard is removed and repurposed in order to improve urban design and enable land use more compatible with highdensity neighborhoods.16 - " Component #3 Urban Design and Land Use Considerations - Provides opportunity for new pedestrian, bike, and vehicular connections east/west between the Mission Bay neighborhood and the rest of the city.
 Adds land use opportunities.
 Avoids the need for trenching of streets.
-The Third Street Station would serve the growing Mission Bay neighborhood; however, ridership would be somewhat reduced from other alignments. - " Component #4 Extension/Loop this alignment maintains the potential for future connections out of the east end of the SFTC. - " Component #5 I-280 Continues use of elevated I-280 would improve compatibility for future options as this alignment would work with either I-280 remaining or future removal.
+The Third Street station would serve the growing Mission Bay neighborhood; however, ridership would be somewhat reduced from other alignments because the capture area includes a portion of San Francisco Bay. - " Component #4 Extension/Loop this alignment maintains the potential for future connections out of the east end of the SFTC. - " Component #5 I-280 Assumes continued use of elevated I-280; compatible with the potential future removal of I-280.

-Costs differences from the current DTX estimate (\$4 billion) for this rail alignment are due to requirements additional, complicated environmental review of a new 2.6 mile underground rail tunnel, a new southern railyard, and construction costs associated with building a tunnel in an area with many unknowns.
-For a summary of costs see Preliminary Estimate of Probable Costs later in this Component.
+Costs will exceed the current DTX estimate (\$4 billion).
+This alignment would include the design, complicated environmental clearance and construction of a new 2.6 mile underground rail tunnel in an area with many unknowns as well as construction costs associated with a new location for storage and maintenance activities.

+16 For a summary of costs see Preliminary Estimate of Probable Costs (Exhibit 15) later in this Component.